University of London

 Hertfordshire University

-Working at a range of London-based marketing agencies including Hogarth, Ogilvy, VCCP, EG+, Splash Worldwide, and AMV BBDO, I've been using my hybrid designer/developer skillset to produce a range of marketing material for clients including Microsoft, IBM, Rolex, Vodafone, Mercedes, Mini, Etihad Airlines, and O2.
+Working at a range of London-based marketing agencies including Hogarth, Ogilvy, VCCP, Splash Worldwide, and AMV BBDO, I've been using my hybrid designer/developer skillset to produce a range of marketing material for clients including Apple, Mercedes, Wickes, Mini, Etihad Airlines, Norwegian Airlines, and O2.
 I've used HTML5, CSS, JavaScript, and PHP to produce everything from dynamic banners to mini-sites to emails and websites.
-High client satisfaction has resulted in on-going, regular repeat bookings for all of the above clients.
+High client satisfaction has resulted in on-going and regular repeat bookings for all of the above clients.

 Bayer (November 12 - December 14)